-DIVERSITY INITIATIVE OF THE WICHITA BAR ASSOCIATION
+DIVERSITY INITIATIVE (FOR FIRMS) OF THE WICHITA BAR ASSOCIATION

 In 2006, the Managing Partners Committee of the Wichita Bar Association implemented an Initiative in the form of an action plan to promote diversity in the Wichita legal community for recruiting and retaining under-represented groups in Wichita firms as associates, partners and staff.